V-Sekai/manuals/decisions/20230415-procedural-variations-props-envs-avatars.md

-#  Procedurally create variations for our props, environments and avatars
+# Proposed: Procedurally create variations for our props, environments and avatars

 ### Metadata

 - Status: proposed <!-- draft | proposed | rejected | accepted | deprecated | superseded by -->